Thriving Families

 What are the steps I need to take to become a licensed foster parent with Child Saving Institute?

-- Complete an 11-week training class
+- Register for and complete an 11-week training class

 - Work with Child Saving Institute to complete Home Study and other licensing paperwork